- Home

 8. Spicy sausage ragu

-In Italy, a ragu is a meat-based tomato sauce that’s usually served with pasta.
-But, despite ragu’s rich taste, this recipe is actually pretty cheap!
+A ragu is a meat-based tomato sauce that’s traditionally served with pasta in Italy.
+But, despite ragu’s rich taste, this recipe is pretty cheap to make!

 Tinned tomatoes are the backbone of this meal, and as long as you cook them with plenty of garlic, onion, carrot, and celery, you’re guaranteed lots of complex savoury flavours.

 This dish freezes well too, so you can always freeze half for a weeknight dinner.
-Add chilli for extra flavour, and serve with pasta, spaghetti, or gnocchi (or polenta, rice, potato, or any other carb of your choice!).
+Add chilli for extra flavour, and serve with pasta, spaghetti, gnocchi, polenta, rice, potatoes, or any other carb of your choice!

-If this sounds like something you might enjoy, why not this spicy sausage ragu with spirali from Tesco Real Food?
+If this sounds like something you might enjoy, why not try this spicy sausage ragu with spirali recipe from Tesco Real Food?

 9. Tomato tart